 If you are considering pursuing the Cognitive Neuroscience & Evolutionary Psychology (or CNEP) Life Sciences Track, you should take Psychology 975.
 The format of this course is very similar to Psychology 971, but the topics covered will be more closely related to the life sciences.

-Although everyone will sign up for either Psychology 971 or Psychology 975, the Tutorials are taught entirely in sections that are run by different instructors.
-You will be assigned to a Tutorial section based on a combination of your house affiliation and schedule, and will be informed of your Tutorial assignment after the first day of classes.
+Although everyone will sign up for either Psychology 971 or Psychology 975, the Tutorials are taught in small sections run by different instructors.
+You will be assigned to a Tutorial section based on responses to a sectioning survey and receive your Tutorial assignment during Shopping/Course Registration Week.